ian-pvd/gothamish/assets/README.md

 ## Developer Quickstart

-To begin making changes to this theme's styles and scripts, `cd` into the theme directory and run `npm i` to being installing the necessary dependencies.
+To begin making changes to this theme's styles and scripts, `cd` into the theme directory and run `npm i` to begin installing the necessary dependencies.
 Once the install has completed, you can compile the site's assets using:
 - `npm run build` to rebuild the site's assets from scratch for production
 - `npm run watch` to watch for changes in the `./assets` folder and update the site's assets in your development environment using webpack livereload.